davide-talesco/paip/README.md

 async function boot(){
   await client.ready();

-  client.sendRequest({ subject: 'server.add', args: []})
+  client.sendRequest({ subject: 'server.add', args: [3, 4]})
     .then(res => res.getPayload())
-  .then(console.log)
+    .then(console.log) // => 7
-  .catch(console.error)
 }

 boot();
 ```

-We need to specify the full subject name of the exposed remote method, that as said before its always namespaced after **[NAMESPACE.]SERVICE_NAME**.
+As you can see we had to specify the full subject name `server.add` because any exposed subject with the following subject prefix
+**[NAMESPACE.]SERVICE_NAME**.

-We extract the payload of the response before being able to work on it.
+We extract the payload of the response in order to access its value.

-Please note client.request returns a Promise that only rejects if there was a Nats error, but will resolve even if the remote method threw an error.
+Please note **client.sendRequest** returns a Promise that only rejects if there was a Nats communication error, and will
+resolve even if the remote method threw an error.

-In this case res.getPayload() when executed will throw the original remote error.
+**res.getPayload()** will return the result of the method execution or will throw the original remote error.

-Its also important to notice that both the **expose** and the **sendRequest** method, will automatically generate a notice log entry under a well known
+Its also important to notice that both the **expose** and the **sendRequest** method, will automatically generate a notice
-formatted subject:
+message under a well known formatted subject:

-a notice message whose payload contains both request and response messages will be published under `server.__EXPOSE__.add`;
+- `server.expose('add', ...` will generate a notice message whose payload contains both request and response messages
+and will be published under `server.__EXPOSE__.add`;

-a notice message whose payload contains both request and response messages will also be published under `client.__INVOKE__.server.add`;
+- `client.sendRequest({ subject: 'server.add', ...` will generate a notice message whose payload contains both request
+and response messages and will be published under `client.__INVOKE__.server.add`;

 This way you can easily build a monitoring system for your mesh of paip microservices.